-Since 2008 Philip Morris International Inc. invested over 9 billion USD into the development, the scientific research and the capacity building of smoke-free products portfolio based on heating of tobacco or liquid.
-To this end, we employ more than 940 world-class engineers and experts that drive forward our research, including laboratory and clinical trials.
+Since 2008 Philip Morris International Inc. invested over USD 10.5 billion into the development, the scientific research and the capacity building of smoke-free products portfolio based on heating of tobacco or liquid.
+To this end, the company employs more than 930 world-class engineers and experts that drive forward our research, including laboratory and clinical trials.

 A robust and transparent science research is the cornerstone of the development and assessment of our smoke-free products.
-Our extensive research and assessment program draws from the universally recognized methods used by the pharmaceutical industry and follows the instructions of the US Food and Drug Administration (FDA) for Modified Risk Tobacco Products.
+Our extensive Research and assessment program draws from the universally recognized methods used by the pharmaceutical industry and follows the instructions of the US Food and Drug Administration (FDA) for Modified Risk Tobacco Products (MRTP).